-Little Leaders recognizes that physical distancing between children in a child care setting is difficult and encourages child care staff and providers to maintain a welcoming and caring environment for children.
+Little Leaders recognizes that physical distancing between children in a child care setting is difficult and encourages child care staff and providers to maintain a welcoming and caring environment for children while practicing physical distancing wherever possible.

-- When holding infants and toddlers use blankets or cloths over clothing and change the blankets or cloths between children. - Recognizing that physical distancing is difficult with small children and infants, suggestions to support physical distancing include: - o planning activities that do not involve shared objects or toys; and, - o when possible, moving activities outside to allow for more space. - Recognizing that physical distancing is difficult with small children and infants, additional suggestions include: - o planning activities that do not involve shared objects or toys; - o when possible, moving activities outside to allow for more space; and - avoiding singing activities indoors (or maintaining some physical distance between children while singing)
+- Recognizing that physical distancing is difficult with small children and infants, suggestions to support physical distancing include: - o planning activities that do not involve shared objects or toys; and, - o when possible, moving activities outside to allow for more space.